How to Arrange a Care Home in Thailand From the UK

 • Gradual introduction to activities and social events

-As a UK-based consultancy, we handle steps 2-5 for you.
+As a consultancy for British families, we handle steps 2-5 for you.
 We've already vetted the providers, we know the locations, and we manage the introductions.
-You get a single UK point of contact who speaks your language, understands your concerns, and guides you through each stage — from initial enquiry to settled and happy in Thailand.
+You get a single point of contact who speaks your language, understands your concerns, and guides you through each stage — from initial enquiry to settled and happy in Thailand.

 Our service is free to families.
 We're paid by our partner care providers, which means our recommendations are based on finding the right match for your needs.